andrewhao/dddrail-talk/README.md

   - the rideshare context calls it a Pickup
   - don't try to mash the two together.
 They should be separate.

+- Vehicle
+  - Instead of a user, it has an owner. or should it be termed an operator?
+  - Is a vehicle driven?
+Or is it operated?

 - Key:
   - Talk to people in your domain.
 Look for the experts.
 They will surface the right terms for you.
+You will drive out good conversations about the business, too.

 #### Bounded context: